BadrChoubai/docker-kubernetes-notes/Kubernetes/01-first-deployment/README.md

 #### Scaling Deployments

-Kubernetes also allows you to scale your application easily by increasing the number of running pods, providing high availability and load distribution.
+Kubernetes allows you to scale your application easily by increasing the number of running pods, providing high availability and load distribution.

 1. Currently, we have only one pod running in our cluster: